Deepak12-Bisht/NWS_Hourly_Weather_Forecast/README.md

 - Apply **Python** for data cleaning, transformation, and visualization.
 - Use **MySQL** to perform detailed data analysis through SQL queries.
 - Derive **actionable insights** from real-time weather data.

-It demonstrates my strength in combining **data engineering and analytical skills** — from raw data extraction to insight generation and reporting.